-It is easy to get caught up in Hollywoods versions of true story tropes that haunt most sports biopics.
+It is easy to get caught up in Hollywood’s versions of true story tropes that haunt most sports biopics.
 There is a tendency to highlight extremes as these are deemed dramatic, thus entertaining.
-But what I found so endearing about the the film Race is its dedication to being as sincere an offering as an industry designed on marketing fantasy could possible muster.
+But what I found so endearing about the film Race is its dedication to being as sincere an offering as an industry designed on marketing fantasy could possibly muster.

-Growing up in a poverty-stricken household, attending Ohio State University during the Jim Crow Era and even Owens personal failings were brought to life.
-It wasnt some cartoon version of the story only meant for distribution to kindergartners for Black History Month, but a full-bodied cinematic offering that is to be admired on its own merits as a great piece of work.
+Growing up in a poverty-stricken household, attending Ohio State University during the Jim Crow Era, in the film, Owens’ personal failings were also brought to life.
+It wasn’t some cartoon version of the story only meant for distribution to kindergartners for Black History Month, but a full-bodied cinematic offering that is to be admired on its own merits as a great piece of work.

 Actor Moe Jeudy-Lamore, who plays OSU runner Mel Walker in the film, told The Shadow League that some of the more racially tense moments were a bit much to bear.

-With diversity in Hollywood being at the forefront of discussions as we approach the Oscars, I asked director Stephen Hopkins if he had any initial concerns about tackling Jesse Owens story and changing the narrative to flavor the film for consumption by the American majority.
+With diversity in Hollywood always being at the forefront of discussions as the Oscars approach, I asked director Stephen Hopkins if he had any initial concerns about tackling Jesse Owens’ story and changing the narrative to flavor the film for consumption by the American majority.

 Actor Shamier Anderson plays Eulace Peacok, the premier collegiate rival and the only person to ever beat Owens, which he did multiple times while he was at Temple University.

 “I dont think Uliss Peacock saw himself as Jesse Owens nemesis,” said Anderson.
 “He was just a passionate young man who wanted to run, he wanted to win.
 But there was a camaraderie between the two that said ‘This is bigger than us.”

 As Peacok says to Owens in the film, “You’re doing this to clear the way for generations and generations to come.”